 Infrastructure Australia acknowledges the Indian Ocean Territories, as well as Norfolk Island and Lord Howe Island, which are incorporated in the New South Wales Mid North Coast RDA boundary.
-However, direct engagement is ongoing and these regions will be included in the future update of this report.
-We welcome comments on these regions within the consultation process.
+Strengths and Infrastructure Gaps have been identified for the islands.
+Further analysis and engagement would support the identification of priority Infrastructure Gaps.